We'll evaluate your shipment packaging processes in the three areas below.

 We want to see if you package your shipments so that the contents arrive intact.
 Depending on what you're shipping, we'll run compression tests, impact tests, vibration tests, and shock tests to simulate the stresses on packages moving through the supply chain.
 All of our testing meets International Safe Transit Association (ISTA) standards.

-Reduce your packaging size by using a box that effectively holds your product and minimises empty space.
-That helps us fit as many boxes onto our trucks, planes, and freight carriers as we can to maximise efficiency.
+Reduce your packaging size by using a box that effectively holds your product and minimizes empty space.
+That helps us fit as many boxes onto our trucks, planes, and freight carriers as we can to maximize efficiency.
 Choosing the right size package also reduces fill materials and paper waste.

 UPS will evaluate your shipment packaging processes with calculations considering:

 Make a greener choice in the materials you

 use to protect your products.
 We've figured out which materials are more

 sustainable for certain applications.
 We'll examine factors such as:

 What happens to your shipping materials after your shipment is delivered?

 We look at end-of-life scenarios such as recyclability, biodegradability, and reusability of materials.